U.S. flag An official website of the United States government.

 A small lock or https:// means you’ve safely connected to a .gov website.
 Share sensitive information only on official, secure websites.

 The skeletons of stony corals are secreted by the lower portion of the polyp.
 This process produces a cup, or calyx, in which the polyp sits.
 The walls surrounding the cup are called the theca, and the floor is called the basal plate.
-Periodically, a polyp will lift off its base and secrete a new basal plate above the old one, creating a small chamber in the skeleton.
-While the colony is alive, CaCO3 is deposited, adding partitions and elevating the coral.
+Periodically, a polyp will lift off its base and secrete a new basal plate above the old one, creating a small chamber or partition in the skeleton.
+With each added partition, the polyp is elevated and colonial coral structure grows.

-When polyps are physically stressed, they contract into their calyx so that virtually no part is exposed above their skeleton.
+When stony coral polyps are physically stressed, they contract into their calyx so that virtually no part is exposed above their skeleton.
 This protects the polyp from predators and the elements.
-At other times, polyps extend out of the calyx.
+At other times, polyps extend out of their calyx.
 Most polyps extend the farthest when they feed.

 Reef-building corals exhibit a wide range of shapes.
-For instance, Branching corals have primary and secondary branches.
+For instance, branching corals have primary and secondary branches.
 Digitate corals look like fingers or clumps of cigars and have no secondary branches.
 Table corals form table-like structures and often have fused branches.
 Elkhorn coral has large, flattened branches.
 Foliose corals have broad plate-like portions rising in whorl-like patterns.
-Encrusting corals grow as a thin layer against a substrate.
-Massive corals are ball-shaped or boulder-like and may be small as an egg or as large as a house.
+Encrusting corals grow as a thin layer on a substrate - like a rock.
+Massive corals are ball-shaped or boulder-like.
+They may be as small as an egg or as large as a house.
 Mushroom corals resemble the attached or unattached tops of mushrooms.